alexzhangs/aws-cfn-vpn/README.md

 ### Prepare AWS Accounts

-1. Sign up [AWS accounts](https://aws.amanzon.com) if don't have.
+1. Sign up [AWS accounts](https://aws.amanzon.com) if you don't have.

-    You will need more than one account if planning to deploy multi node stacks.
+    You will need more than one account if planning to deploy multi-node stacks.

 1. Create an IAM user and give it admin permissions in each AWS account.

-    This can be done with AWS CLI if you already have access key configured for the account:
+    This can be done with AWS CLI if you already have the access key configured for the account:

     ```sh